SHADE-AI/diplomacy-playground/systemd/README.md

 Logs for the game server and webUI are streamed to `/home/diplomacy/logs`.
 They will be rotated as per the logrotate configurations bundled in this directory.

+## Backups

+The `data` and `logs` directories are backed up to the network-mounted `/corral` resource.
+The driver script for the backups is installed at /opt/backup.sh.
+The backups themselves are triggered via the `diplomacy_backup.timer` and `diplomacy_backup.service` units.